A Few-Shot Semantic Parser for Wizard-of-Oz Dialogues with the Precise ThingTalk Representation: Evaluation

-We performed an ablation study on the validation set to identify what part of the training strategy is the most effective (Table~\ref{table:main-results}).
-We first observe that the validation accuracy is higher than the test accuracy, because we used the validation set to refine our state machine for synthesis.
-Training with only synthesized data already delivers a respectable 60.4\% turn-by-turn accuracy; it improves 0.7\% with the augmentation of auto-paraphrasing data.
-Few-shot training alone delivers a high accuracy of 76.7\%.
-When the model trained on synthesized and paraphrased data is fine-tuned with few-shot data, the accuracy is 79.3\%, showing that these two approaches complement each other.
-Self-training further improves the turn-by-turn accuracy by 0.9\%, with almost identical dialogue exact match accuracy and 2.7\% better dialogue slot accuracy.
+We performed an ablation study on the validation set to evaluate the components of our training strategy (Table~\ref{table:main-results}).
+We first observe that the validation accuracy is higher than the test accuracy, because we used the validation set to refine our synthesis.
+Training with only synthesized data already delivers a respectable 61.8\% turn-by-turn accuracy; with the augmentation of auto-paraphrasing data, turn-by-turn accuracy improves 0.1\%, and dialogue accuracy improves 0.4\%.